mech-lang/mech/README.md

 Mech is a language for developing **data-driven**, **reactive** systems like animations, games, and robots.
 It makes **composing**, **transforming**, and **distributing** data easy, allowing you to focus on the essential complexity of your problem.

+You can try Mech online at [try.mech-lang.org](https://try.mech-lang.org).

+Usage and installation instructions can be found in the [documentation](https://mech-lang.org/page/learn/) or the [main Mech repository](https://github.com/mech-lang/mech).

-Read about progress on our [blog](https://mech-lang.org/blog/), follow us on Twitter [@MechLang](https://twitter.com/MechLang), or join the mailing list: [talk@mech-lang.org](https://mech-lang.org/page/community/).
+Read about progress on our [blog](https://mech-lang.org/blog/), follow us on Twitter [@MechLang](https://twitter.com/MechLang), get live help on our [Gitter channel](https://gitter.im/mech-lang/community), or join the [mailing list](https://groups.google.com/forum/#!forum/mechtalk).

 # Core

 The language runtime.
 It's a small dataflow engine that accepts transactions of changes, and applies them to a compute network.

-Mech core does not rely on the Rust standard library, so it can be compiled and used on bare-bones operating systems (check out [HiveMind OS](https://gitlab.com/cmontella/hivemind) for an example of this).

 ## Contents